GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver.md

 **&rightarrow; Ratio of Pub/Sub acknowledged messages over all Pub/Sub messages**

-> "We want to compute the proportion of messages that are acknowledged from our Pub/Sub subscriptions." -- <cite>SRE Engineer</cite>
+> We want to compute the proportion of messages that are acknowledged from our Pub/Sub subscriptions.
+>
+> -- <cite>SRE Engineer</cite>

 `Stackdriver Monitoring` has two service-level metrics we can use to measure this: